Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 If you hit them with the bear traps, they'll be stuck in place for some free hits.
 Be aware that they can still attack while immobilized.

-* When the bathtub is destroyed, all three will get off of it and attack you.
-Of the 3, Shock is the most dangerous one, as her attack is kind of hard to avoid.
-They'll run away when you'r going after them, so try your best to go after Shock.
+When the bathtub is destroyed, all three will get off and attack you in the same fashion as their individual fights.
+Of the 3, Shock is the most dangerous one with an attack that is a bit difficult to dodge so try to go after her.

-* Fire Blast from the Pumpkin King Costume is very useful here.
+Fire Blast from the Pumpkin King Costume is very useful here.
 It'll blast them off in the air while also dealing high damage.
 If you can, try to hit all of them in one blast.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248518.png">